About

 Assembly

-An open town hall conversation on Malmesbury’s priorities for the year ahead.
+An open town hall conversation on political priorities for the year ahead.

 A close-up, photographic image of a neatly pinned community notice board made from natural cork with a slim brushed-aluminum frame, mounted on a white wall.
 The board is covered with thoughtfully arranged flyers and posters for local meetings, town hall forums, and non-partisan debates, all in tasteful blues and greens with clean typography.
 A central poster reads “Malmesbury Civic Forum – Join the Conversation” above a simple outline map of the UK.
 Soft, indirect daylight from a nearby window illuminates the textures of the paper and cork, casting gentle side shadows.
 Captured straight-on with moderate depth of field and crisp detail, creating a calm, inviting, and well-organized impression of community engagement.